 The minimum real estate investment threshold for getting a permanent residence is laid out in the Malta Permanent Residence Programme rules.
 The minimum investment threshold for obtaining citizenship is laid out in the Maltese Citizenship Act.

-2. The ever-growing real estate market.
-The Maltese residential property market has witnessed a 28% increase in prices from 2017 to 2022, indicating a steady growth trend.
+The Maltese residential property market has witnessed a 65% increase in prices from 2015 to 2024, indicating a steady growth trend.
 This consistent upward trajectory suggests that investing in Maltese property is likely to be financially beneficial in the long run.

-5. Possibility of returning the investment.
 Real estate owners who become Malta citizens or permanent residents can return the investment after 5 years of ownership.
+They can also temporarily lease their qualifying property during periods they are not in Malta.

 Most investors choose real estate in the north of the country because the demand is higher than for properties in other regions.
 It is easier to rent it out or resell it.